General Intelligence Service (Sudan)

-The General Intelligence Service or Directorate of General Intelligence Service (جهاز المخابرات العامة) is the intelligence service of the federal government of Sudan, created in July 2019 from the former National Intelligence and Security Service (NISS) by the Transitional Military Council during the Sudanese Revolution in response to demands from protestors to close down NISS because of its role in repression.
+The General Intelligence Service (GIS) (جهاز المخابرات العامة) is the intelligence service of the federal government of Sudan, created in July 2019 from the former National Intelligence and Security Service (NISS) by the Transitional Military Council during the Sudanese Revolution in response to demands from protestors to close down NISS because of its role in repression.

-From the early days of the Special Branch and nascent army intelligence, through the omnipresent State Security of Gaafar Nimeiry and the all-powerful NISS of Omar al-Bashir, up to the contested intelligence landscape of today, these organisation have been central to regime survival, domestic surveillance, and internal conflict.
+From the early days of the Police's Special Branch and nascent army intelligence, through the omnipresent State Security Organisation of Gaafar Nimeiry and the all-powerful National Intelligence and Security Service of Omar al-Bashir, up to the contested intelligence landscape of today, these organisations have been central to regime survival, domestic surveillance, and internal conflict.
 Their formal structures and names have changed with each political era, but their core function, controlling and managing internal threats to the state (or regime), has remained a defining feature of Sudanese governance.

 History

 Republic of Sudan (1956–1969)

 Upon Sudan's independence in 1956, the country inherited colonial-era security structures.
-A Special Branch, an intelligence division of the police under the Ministry of Interior, continued to handle internal security and surveillance.
+The Police's Special Branch, an intelligence division of the police under the Ministry of Interior, continued to handle internal security and surveillance.
 The armed forces maintained a relatively small military intelligence unit primarily focused on the ongoing southern insurgency and military affairs.

 During General Ibrahim Abboud's military rule (1958–1964), a state of emergency was declared and repressive laws (such as the 1958 Sudan Defence Act) were enacted to suppress dissent.
 However, no major overhaul of the intelligence apparatus occurred in this period; the Special Branch remained largely intact and carried on domestic surveillance and counter-subversion.
 Military Intelligence at this stage worked in tandem with police intelligence, sharing responsibility for internal security.
 The regime relied on these organisations to monitor political opponents (e.g. communists and trade unionists) and manage unrest, but the intelligence apparatus was not yet as pervasive or separate as it would later become.

-The October 1964 revolution ended Abboud's rule and ushered in a brief period of civilian government.
-During the democratic regime (1964–1969), the basic structure of internal intelligence remained unchanged: the police Special Branch continued its role, and military intelligence focused on army matters and counterinsurgency.
+The October 1964 Revolution ended Abboud's rule and ushered in a brief period of civilian government.
+During the democratic regime (1964–1969), the basic structure of internal intelligence remained unchanged: the Police's Special Branch continued its role, and military intelligence focused on army matters and counterinsurgency.
 A National Security Act was passed in 1967 to reform Sudan's security services, but it was never implemented.
-Thus, throughout the 1960s, Sudan's internal intelligence functions were still handled by the police Special Branch.
+Thus, throughout the 1960s, Sudan's internal intelligence functions were still handled by the Police's Special Branch.
 Surveillance of political groups continued (particularly as Khartoum managed a resurgent civil war in the south), but intelligence activity during the second democratic period was constrained by law and oversight compared to military regimes.
 This situation set the stage for sweeping changes after the coup of 1969.